 2 dashes Angostura bitters

-Combine all ingredients in a mixing glass with ice and stir until well chilled.
-Strain into a lowball glass without ice and garnish with a lemon twist.
+Combine all ingredients in a mixing glass with ice and stir.
+Strain into a coupe and garnish with a lemon peel.

 2 oz.
 Bourbon